Point72/csp/docs/wiki/dev-guides/Build-CSP-from-Source.md

 ## Prerequisites

-`csp` has a few system-level dependencies which you can install from your machine package manager.
+CSP has a few system-level dependencies which you can install from your machine package manager.
 Other package managers like `conda`, `nix`, etc, should also work fine.
-Currently, `csp` relies on the `GNU` compiler toolchain only.
+Currently, CSP relies on the `GNU` compiler toolchain only.

 ## Building with Conda on Linux

 The easiest way to get started on a Linux machine is by installing the necessary dependencies in a self-contained conda environment.

-Tweak this script to create a conda environment, install the build dependencies, build, and install a development version of `csp` into the environment.
+Tweak this script to create a conda environment, install the build dependencies, build, and install a development version of CSP into the environment.

 ### Install conda